encse/adventofcode-template/README.md

 This is a C# repository template for your [Advent of Code](https://adventofcode.com) solutions.
 I've been using this since 2015 with [great success](https://github.com/encse/adventofcode).

-It's not a command line tool, but rather a batteries included framework that does the heavy lifting for you.
-While you focus on solving the problems it provides you:
+It's not a command line tool, but rather a batteries included framework that does the heavy lifting.
+While you focus on solving the problems it provides:

 - input download
 - a solution skeleton generator